karhoo/web-lib-demand/docs/README.md

 ```

-Please note that by default `fetch` will be called with following options
+Please note that by default `fetch` will be called with following config

 ```
 {